 The following are commonalities in parenting behaviors that typify mothers with Borderline Personality Disorder: (1) they use insensitive forms of communication; (2) are critical and intrusive; (3) use frightening comments and behavioral displays (Hobson et al., 2009); (3) demonstrate role confusion with offspring (Feldman et al., 1995); (4) inappropriately encourage offspring to adopt the parental role (Feldman et al., 1995); (5) put offspring in the role of “friend” or “confidant” (Feldman et al., 1995); (6) report high levels of distress as parents; (Macfie, Fitzpatrick, Rivas, & Cox, 2008); and (7) may turn abusive out of frustration and become despondent (Hobson et al., 2009; Stepp et al., 2012).

 Many years later, adult children of BPD mothers may experience shock, incredulity, outrage, bewilderment, and resentment when they finally learn about the psychological anatomy of Borderline Personality Disorder.
-There’s also a tendency among adult children of BPD mothers to relapse into previous patterns of family interaction and denial after the game has finally been revealed.
-Rationalizing the irrational is to be expected, especially when such a large percentage of a child’s life has been spent attending to the shifting needs of an emotionally unstable parent.
-Making excuses for one’s mother is natural, but at some point there will be no excuse left for not seeing things as they really are.
+There’s also a compelling inclination among adult children of BPD mothers to relapse into previous patterns of dysfunctional family interactions and denial after the game has finally been revealed.
+Being dragged back into the drama is just another example of how powerful FOG can be.
+Rationalizing the irrational is to be expected, especially when the majority of a person’s life has been spent attending to the shifting needs of an emotionally unstable parent.
+Making elaborate excuses for one’s mother is natural, but at some point there will be no excuse left for not seeing things as they really are.
+Denial subsidizes sickness.
 Acceptance requires understanding, and understanding is the only way that forgiveness can have meaning.
+We must first understand our parents before we can understand ourselves.
 A common statement made by adult children after educating themselves about this baffling disorder is: “I always knew that there was something wrong with my mother, but I just couldn’t put my finger on it.”
-Unfortunately, those raised in dysfunctional families will sometimes spend their entire adulthood trying to rework their childhood (vicarious repression and psychological enmeshment are exceptionally difficult variables to overcome).
-While coming to terms with what happened during their formative years, a crushing sadness and loss will prevail—sadness for the mother they never had; sadness for their mother’s predicament; sadness for their own suffering; and a feeling of loss for the years that were wasted.
-However, the stages of change that occur during any grieving process are necessary so that more favorable changes can eventually take place.
-On a more positive note, adult children may experience a deeper sense of compassion and cultivate a love that’s based on understanding their mother’s disorder rather than relying on superficial transactions under the guise of love.
-Most importantly, children must accept the fact that their mother may never have the capacity to understand the impact she has had, or is having, on her family.
-No mother is perfect, but BPD mothers unrealistically wish that they and their families were perfectible based on impossible standards that were usually set in motion by their own parents.
-Unfortunately, the problems that perfectionism creates (e.g., disillusionment, anxiety, shame, and self-criticism) are far more damaging than the problems that perfectionism pretends to solve.
-Reverse engineering the psychological damage done by a BPD mother is an arduous and time-consuming process, but it should not be postponed for the sake of maintaining appearances.
+Connecting the dots becomes easier with emotional distance and enough time.
+Unfortunately, those raised in dysfunctional families will sometimes spend their entire adulthood trying to rework their childhood (vicarious traumatization and psychological enmeshment are exceptionally difficult dynamics to overcome).
+Upton Sinclair once said, “It’s nearly impossible to get a man to understand something when his paycheck depends on him not understanding it.”
+To paraphrase Mr. Sinclair: It’s nearly impossible to get an adult to understand the influence of childhood trauma when their survival depends on them not understanding it.